“Destiny” is the particular state of a person in the future resulting from earlier events. It is directly linked to a person’s ultimate path in life.

 The terms fate and destiny are closely related.
 In fact, they are often believed to be synonyms.
 However, there are significant differences.

-Yes, both fate and destiny refer to a predetermined future.
+Yes, both fate and destiny refer to a future state.
 However, fate is the development of events outside a person’s control.
 Destiny, on the hand, has an element of choice.
 Destiny is something a person can actively shape and alter through their choices in life.
 Essentially, a person is able to choose their own destiny.

 Fate is what happens when we let other people and external circumstance dictate our direction in life.
 However, when we choose to take responsibility for our own lives, we are actively shaping our destiny instead of leaving our lives to fate.
 Our destiny unfolds through the active and conscious choices we make every day.
 As William Shakespeare said, “It is not in the stars to hold our destiny, but in ourselves.”